-Prerequisite(s): Must be enrolled as a graduate student in the College of Education, have completed all prerequisite and/or corequisite courses, have a cumulative GPA of 3.00.
+Prerequisite(s): Must be enrolled as a graduate student in the College of Education, have completed all pre-requisite and/or co-requisite courses, have a cumulative GPA of 3.00.
 Prior application and approval of the Office of Field Services.
-University-supervised Internship Two experience in early childhood special education setting; 450 hours over 15 weeks, observing and teaching or providing early intervention services under the direction of a mentor teacher.
-Required for licensure as an Early Childhood Intervention Specialist.
+University-supervised Internship Two experience in a special education setting; 450 hours over 15 weeks, observing and teaching or providing intervention services under the direction of a mentor teacher.
+Required for licensure as an Early Childhood, Mild Moderate, or Moderate Intensive Intervention Specialist.